Search This Blog

 1862- Benjamin Atkinson as owner farmed his "Marlow Bottom Farm" himself for a while but decided to give it up and put it up to let again in 1862.
 He was a doctor and did not reside at the farm at any point.
 It took until 1863 to get a new tenant.
 Benjamin said that he was giving up farming altogether so sold off the stock of that and Town End Farm in 1862.

 1863-1871 William Spiller.
-Not sure if he was at the Clayton or Atkinson farm.
+Not sure if he was at the Clayton or Atkinson farm but most likely at Atkinson's as his arrival fits with Atkinson's departure.
+His farm was mostly arable.
 He was fined 20 shillings for beating a boy who worked for him who had disobeyed him [Reading Mercury 14th July 1866, British Library].
 All but one of William's hens were stolen from the hen house in 1869.
 Left once his lease was up.

 1871-1880 Joseph Birch.
 Wife Emma.
 In 1874 John Todd of Marlow was fined for taking turnip greens from Joseph's field.
 Joseph went bankrupt in 1878.

 1878 - "Marlow Bottom Farm" for sale.
 Described as a "capital sheep and corn farm" with "dry and healthy land".
-Offered with modern farm house, 5 labourers cottages and a little over 315 acres.
+Offered with modern farm house, 5 labourers' cottages and a little over 315 acres.
+Same year another "Marlow Bottom Farm" containing 140 acres of land and woodland and a farmhouse is up to let.
+Told you things were complicated.
+The farm with 140 acres was put up for sale the next year but only a minor part of the land was sold.

 1889- 1902 Henry White.
 Originally from Cornwall.
-Raised chickens, bees and field crops.
+Raised chickens, bees and field crops at "Marlow Bottom Farm" but which one?

 Farm occupier listings are compiled by me by cross referencing property records, ads, trade journals, censuses, wills, court cases and more.

 To look for other people on the blog use the Person Index option on the top menu.
-There are 6,000 people listed there.
+There are over 10,000 people listed there.

 For other posts related to Marlow Bottom and nearby see here